What is Reality?

 There is nothing special about the Universe.
 It's just the only one that you can observe.
 There may have been many other changes that you know nothing about, that you can't observe, that may have either led to many other different Universes, or that have led nowhere.
 There may have been an infinite number of changes, or there may have been only the one that made this Universe.

 Why does the Universe have this form?
 Because of nothing special.
 It's just one form out of any number of possible forms.
 It just happened to be this form.
 It could have been anything else.
 Right now there may be countless different forms of Universes where other forms of life ask the same question (even though those life forms are all fundamentally different from the ones from this Universe), or where nobody asks such a question because those Universes can't sustain any structure or any life form that could ask such a question.

 After these rules have occurred out of nothingness, the Universe has started to progress step by step.
 New patterns have started to build on existing patterns, reusing them, that is, things started to lead to more complex things.
 Why does this happen?
 Because it's much easier to reuse than to build everything from the beginning, which means that anything new that follows the existing patterns is much more successful and survives for much longer, so what remains after a long time are only the combinations that have worked for a long time.
-It's hard to realize this because the failed attempts (of new patterns to not build on existing patterns) are invisible.
+It's hard to realize this because the failed attempts (of new patterns to not build on existing patterns) are not visible.

-Believing that this Universe is the only one there can be is the same observational bias that gave birth to religions and philosophies that wanted there to be only one world, one life ecosystem, one intelligent species, one truth, one people holding the truth, one religion, and one god.
+Believing that this Universe is the only one there can be is the same observational bias that gave birth to religions and philosophies that wanted there to be only one world, one life ecosystem, one intelligent species, one winner, one truth, one people holding the truth, one religion, and one god.
 Such a belief in the magic of uniqueness is the most fundamentally irrational thought that humankind obsessively holds on to.